African wood owl: Description

-The African wood owl is a medium-sized owl which has the typical rounded head of the genus Strix similar to the Palearctic tawny owl or Holarctic great grey owl, with large dark eyes outlined by white eyebrows, and a white belly barred with brown.
-Overall, it has rich brown plumage with paler underparts, but it varies considerably across its range.
+The African wood owl is a medium-sized owl which has the typical rounded head of the genus Strix, similar to the Palearctic tawny owl or Holarctic great grey owl, with large dark eyes outlined by white eyebrows.
+The rest of the head is generally dark brown with white spots and a prominent yellow beak.
+It has a white belly with brown barring and has and overall rich brown plumage with paler underparts, but this varies considerably across its range.
+Juveniles are a paler rufous colour.
 It is 30.5 to 35 cm long and weighs from 240 to 350 g.

 Voice

-The typical song, like that of the tawny owl is a duet between the male and the female, the male makes a series of rapid, clear hoots, and the female answers with higher pitched, more leisurely hoots.
+The typical song, like that of the tawny owl, is a duet between the male and the female, the male makes a series of rapid, clear hoots, and the female answers with higher pitched, more leisurely hoots.
+Each series of hoots (for each sex) comprise three groups of syllables (WHU-hu, WHU-hu-hu, hu-hu).
+Calling begins after dusk.